 That’s it!
 Now all you’ve gotta do is toss it all together.
 We’ve made this enough times that we’ve found that there’s an order that works best, so pay close attention.

-– Start with the frozen juices.
+- Start with the frozen juices.
 We usually let ours thaw out in the refrigerator or on the counter for a while before using them, because it makes it easier to mix.
-We just use 1/2 of the lemonade and use the other half to make a pitcher of actual lemonade!
+As noted in the ingredients, we just use 1/2 of the lemonade can and use the other half to make a pitcher of actual lemonade!

 - Next, add your wine and the lemons/limes.